Say What You Mean & Mean What You Say: A Complete Therapist Guide to Assertive Communication

 In this case, we're using it to develop assertiveness.

-The strategy involves a couple of steps.
+The strategy involves several steps.
 First, you set a goal.
 Next, you plan steps or 'behavioural experiments' to reach that goal.

 Before you undertake a step, you note what you think will happen.